tonyokonkwo043/GOVERNMENT-COMPLIANCE-ON-NETWORKING/README.md

-# Network Compliance & Regulatory Frameworks
+# wazuh Agent setup/ Network Compliance & Regulatory Frameworks

 ## 📌 Overview
 This project demonstrates how to implement and check network systems against major government and industry compliance standards such as ISO 27001, NIST, and SOC 2.